chauser/CameraConfiguration/README.md

 **Note about host addresses in URLS**
 In the URLs below I write `<host>` to identify the network host where the camera server is running. `<host>` has to be replaced by the network address or name of the computer, typically an on-robot roboRIO or a Raspberry Pi (or similar) coprocessor.
 An example network address is `10.TE.AM.2` for the robot roboRIO (Replace `TE.AM` with your team's team number spread over 4 digits -- e.g. `40.61`.
 The roboRIO will have the name `roboRIO-TEAM-frc.local.` A Raspberry Pi running WPILibPi will have the name `wpilibpi.local`.
 How to find the network address of particular computer is beyond the scope of this article, but the `nmap` tool is often helpful.

 From the above, we know that each camera supports a specific set of possible `VideoMode`s (pixel format, resolution and frame rate).
 If a USB camera is plugged into the roboRIO or Raspberry Pi running the WPILib camera server, you can use a web browser to visit `http://<host>:1181/` and see a list of supported `VideoMode`s as well as view the camera stream at the current settings.
-(Additional cameras on the same host can be seen by visiting `http://<host>:1182`, `http:<host>:1183`, etc.) You _cannot_, change the `VideoMode` from this page.
+(Additional cameras on the same host can be seen by visiting `http://<host>:1182`, `http:<host>:1183`, etc.) You _cannot_ change the `VideoMode` from this page.

 On the RPi you change the `VideoMode` using the `Vision Settings` tab on the WPILibPi web interface.  ![RPi-mainpage](https://github.com/chauser/CameraConfiguration/assets/834131/38d0e491-2905-4c5d-8465-56ae5edb9afc) ![RPi-camerasettings-select-camera](https://github.com/chauser/CameraConfiguration/assets/834131/c5f17893-fd32-4424-a7e8-67ee5c1e7d26)
 ![RPi-camerasettings-videomode](https://github.com/chauser/CameraConfiguration/assets/834131/eb79f73b-4d50-4381-91c6-5342cfeee5e5)